-Below is a collection of informal resources developed in reaction to direct requests for technical assistance on local policy opportunities.
+Below is a collection of informal resources developed by the Lead Legal Strategies Partnership (NCHH, ChangeLab Solutions, and Earthjustice) in reaction to direct requests for technical assistance on local policy opportunities.
 We hope the opportunities presented and real-world examples shared are helpful in your quest to improve your area’s local policies.
 These tangible and direct glimpses into how other localities have structured policies and processes, often combined with a brief overview about some considerations to keep in mind, can be a first step into thinking through possibilities to develop and promote your own local policy improvements.
 Think of these resources as a do-it-yourself kit that will help you channel existing expertise and guidance as you consider and analyze your unique opportunities.

 Short descriptions of the available tools are provided below and are linked to the complete materials:

 - Opportunities to Strengthen Local Lead-Related Policies: RRP Certification

 This technical assistance tool from the Lead Legal Strategies Partnership (LLSP) introduces local opportunities to increase both overall awareness of the RRP Rule and actual utilization of lead-safe work practices by better integrating RRP awareness and requirements into local building permitting processes. [pdf; LLSP, 2020]

 - Opportunities to Strengthen Local Lead-Related Policies: Compare Your Codes

 This technical assistance tool from the Lead Legal Strategies Partnership (LLSP) introduces stakeholders to the Code Comparison Tool as a way to self-assess their local housing codes, receive customized recommendations on how to improve and strengthen housing codes to better protect the health and safety of community members, and begin to think through what comes next. [pdf; LLSP, 2020]